New Zealand 3 week itinerary with a baby

 Milford Sound with a baby?

 If you’re travelling to New Zealand with a baby should you include Milford Sound?
-The Fjord is home to towering peaks, rainforest like waterfalls, and a whole host of wildlife.
-Although we were keen to visit, the main way to see if from Queenstown is through an organised coach tour.
-It’s an early start and a good 5 hours to reach it before you get on a boat.
+The Fjord is home to towering peaks, rainforest-like waterfalls and a whole host of wildlife.
+Although we were keen to visit, the main way to see iT from Queenstown is through an organised coach tour.
+It’s an early start and a good five hours to reach it before you get on a boat.
 With a baby we decided it was just too much.

 Where to stay in Queenstown with a baby